Abdullah Badruddin: Early life

 Syedna Badruddin was the son of Syedna AbdulHusain Husamuddin.
-He was born in Surat, a city in the state of Gujarat, India.
-His brothers were Syedi Abdeali Moyyuddin and SheikhAdam Zaiuddin.
-His childhood was greatly influenced by the Dawoodi Bohra culture, traditions and principles being brought up in a family of Da'i al-Mutlaq.
-He was educated by his father and while teaching his father soon realised that he was very interested in learning and also was a voracious reader.
-He had committed to memory the book Da'a'im al-Islam (Pillars of Islam), which contains the rules of how to perform the various tenents of Islam.
-He had memorized the book in such a manner that he could quote any reference from the book with great accuracy.
+He was born in Surat, a city in the Indian state of Gujarat.
+His brothers were Syedi Abdeali Moyyuddin and Sheikh Adam Zainuddin.
+As a member of a Da'i al-Mutlaq family, he was raised within Dawoodi Bohra religious and cultural traditions.
+He was educated by his father, who recognized his interest in learning.
+He memorized the Da'a'im al-Islam (Pillars of Islam), a text outlining the rules for performing the tenets of Islam, and was able to cite references from it accurately.

-Syedna AbdulQadir Najmuddin and his father also taught him and his brother Syedi Abdeali Moiyuddin that knowledge which they had acquired from Syedi Abdeali Imaduddin and both brothers later imparted the same to the 51st Da'i al-Mutlaq Syedna Taher Saifuddin.
-Thus the knowledge imparted by the 43rd Da'i al-Mutlaq Syedna Abde'Ali Saifuddin traveled a time gap of a hundred years and reached its rightful person, without being disrupted by the learned enemies of the Dawoodi Bohra sect.
+Syedna AbdulQadir Najmuddin and his father also instructed him and his brother, Syedi Abdeali Moiyuddin, in the religious knowledge they had acquired from Syedi Abdeali Imaduddin, and both brothers later imparted the same to the 51st Da'i al-Mutlaq Syedna Taher Saifuddin.
+The religious knowledge transmitted by the 43rd Da'i al-Mutlaq, Syedna Abde'Ali Saifuddin, was preserved and passed down over a period of roughly a hundred years to Syedna Badruddin.

-During the era of Syedna AbdulQadir Najmuddin, a 'Hadd-e-Fadil' (a high ranking learned person) of the Dawoodi Bohra sect had predicted the glorious future of Abdullah Badruddin.
+During the era of Syedna AbdulQadir Najmuddin, a 'Hadd-e-Fadil' (a high-ranking learned person) of the Dawoodi Bohra sect had predicted the glorious future of Abdullah Badruddin.

-Abdul Qadir Najmuddin paid special attention towards all aspects of his upbringing and education along with his brother Syedi Abdeali Moyyuddin.
-Syedi Abdeali Moyyuddin had also written many prose and poems.
+Abdul Qadir Najmuddin paid special attention to all aspects of his and his brother Syedi Abdeali Moyyuddin's upbringing and education.
+Syedi Abdeali Moyyuddin had also written much prose and poetry.

-All throughout his youth he utilised most of his time either being with the Da'i al-Mutlaq and helping the Da'i al-Mutlaq in doing religious tasks and at the same time learning from them.
-Or he was with his father learning the finer points of becoming a Da'i al-Mutlaq.
-Or he involved himself in doing some activity for the betterment of the members of the community.
-Or he would lose himself in the books of knowledge.
+Throughout his youth, he spent most of his time in several ways: assisting the Da'i al-Mutlaq with religious tasks while learning from him, studying the finer points of becoming a Da'i al-Mutlaq under his father, engaging in activities for the betterment of the community, or immersing himself in books of knowledge.